Jax Jones: 2020–present: Europa, Deep Joy and other singles

-Jax also collaborated with fellow DJ Martin Solveig to create the musical duo Europa.
-Their first song together, "All Day and Night" (featuring Madison Beer), it was included on Jones' 2018 EP Snacks and was released as single in March 2019.
-They released their next single, "Tequila" (featuring RAYE), in February 2020.
-Their third collaboration, "Lonely Heart" features English singer GRACEY, and was released on 2 June 2022.
+Jax also collaborated with DJ Martin Solveig to create the musical duo Europa.
+Their first song together, "All Day and Night" (featuring Madison Beer) was included on Jones' 2018 EP Snacks and was released as a single in March 2019.
+They released their next single, "Tequila" (featuring Raye), in February 2020.
+Their third collaboration, "Lonely Heart", features English singer GRACEY, and was released on 2 June 2022.

 On 9 October 2020, Jones released the single "I Miss U" alongside Antiguan-German singer Au/Ra.
 The song peaked at Number 25 on the UK Singles Chart, and a subsequent acoustic version followed.
-Upon its release, Jones tweeted about the song's message in relation to the COVID-19 pandemic, and an inability to see family and friends due to national lockdowns.
-He said "i miss u is finally out in the world we all miss something right now and i miss u is supposed to highlight that and remind ourselves that it's ok to feel this way sometimes."
+Upon its release, Jones tweeted about the song's message in relation to the COVID-19 pandemic, and an inability to see family and friends due to national lockdown.
+He said, "We all miss something right now, and 'I Miss U' is supposed to highlight that and remind ourselves that it's ok to feel this way sometimes."

 In January 2021, Jones promoted Irish music producer Emmet Glascott & singer Molly Morgans remix of Jones' song '100 Times' on his Instagram story.

-On 4 June 2021, Jones released the song "Feels", the lead single off his second EP Deep Joy, which was released on 2 July 2021.
+On 4 June 2021, Jones announced the launch of his record label WUGD, in partnership with Polydor Records.
+The label's first song was "Feels", the lead single off his second EP Deep Joy, which was released on 2 July 2021.

-On 13 August 2021, saw the release of "Out Out", a collaborative single with fellow English DJ Joel Corry and featuring the vocals of singer Charli XCX and rapper Saweetie.
+13 August 2021 saw the release of "Out Out", a collaborative single with English DJ Joel Corry, featuring the vocals of singer Charli XCX and rapper Saweetie.
 The song peaked at #6 on the UK Singles Chart.

 On 4 February 2022, Jones released the song "Where Did You Go?" featuring MNEK.
 The track became Jones' 8th UK Top 10 hit and MNEK's 5th, peaking at #7 on the UK Singles Chart for two weeks.

 On 18 March 2022, Jones collaborated with Mabel and Galantis on the song "Good Luck".

 On 4 June 2022, he participated in the Platinum Party at the Palace, performing with Nandi Bushell and Stefflon Don, as well as Mabel and John Newman to mark the Platinum Jubilee of Elizabeth II.

 On 10 March 2023, Jones released "Whistle" featuring vocals from English singer Calum Scott.

+On 11 August 2023, Big Hit Music released a Jax Jones remix version of "Do It Like That" by Tomorrow X Together (TXT)/Jonas Brothers.